CodinGame/monaco-vscode-api/README.md

 })
 ```

-Additionally, this library exposes 14 modules that include the vscode version of some services (with some glue to make it work with monaco):
+Additionally, this library exposes 15 modules that include the vscode version of some services (with some glue to make it work with monaco):

 - Notifications: `vscode/service-override/notifications`
 - Dialogs: `vscode/service-override/dialogs`
+- Model: `vscode/service-override/model`
-- Model / Editor: `vscode/service-override/modelEditor`
+- Editor: `vscode/service-override/editor`
 - Configuration: `vscode/service-override/configuration`
 - Keybindings: `vscode/service-override/keybindings`
 - Languages: `vscode/service-override/languages`